 However, when I was looking for things to do on my road trip to Centralia, Pennsylvania a few years ago, I stumbled across Swatara Falls.

 Swatara Falls is located near the headwaters of Swatara Creek.
 This creek is a major tributary of the Susquehanna River and passes through Swatara State Park and past Indian Echo Caverns before reaching the river in Middletown.
 Along the way, kayaking the creek is a lot of fun, or you can search out Sweet Arrow Falls and two covered bridges along a tributary.

 After hiking for about fifteen minutes, I started to hear the familiar sound of falling water.
 Continuing down the trail a few more minutes, I rounded a bend and saw Swatara Falls before me.
 It was awesome!

 Despite only having a height of roughly 25 feet, Swatara Falls is by far the highest waterfall for a good distance.
 During the spring thaw or after a lot of rain, Swatara Falls runs very nicely.
 However, if it has been dry recently, this waterfall can be little more than a trickle.

-Swatara Falls is about two miles south of the headwaters of Swatara Creek, which runs about 70-ish miles before passing Indian Echo Caverns and draining into the Susquehanna River just south of Harrisburg.
+Swatara Falls is near the headwaters of Swatara Creek, which runs 70-ish miles before passing Indian Echo Caverns and draining into the Susquehanna River just south of Harrisburg.
 It’s tributaries are also home to great finds like Sweet Arrow Lake Park and the covered bridges of Schuylkill County.